-Every year, my neighborhood yoga studio is flooded with newcomers when January hits.
-The classes are predictably jammed — a sure sign that it’s the season for New Year’s resolutions.
+In ordinary, pandemic-free times, my neighborhood yoga studio is flooded with newcomers as soon as January hits.
+The classes are predictably jammed—a sure sign that it’s the season for New Year’s resolutions.
 Regardless of the fact that many of these would-be yogis peter out in February, they are still setting the intention to be more mindful, move their bodies, and give themselves space.

 That being said, there are right and wrong ways of goal-setting with your little ones.
 To nail down the tenets of a kid appropriate resolution that’s also smart, healthful, and inspiring, I brought in the experts to share their views.
 Here’s what they had to say about goal-setting with kids in the New Year.